What is Credit Insurance?

 This policy premium will be decided on the type of insurance and the amount of coverage.
-If credit changes the premium also changes.
-And it pays the claim based on the amount covered or amount due whichever is lower after verification of the validity of a claim.
+If credit changes, the tip also changes.
+And it pays the claim based on the amount covered or amount due, whichever is lower after verification of the validity of a claim.

-- Protection from Risk: It will give protection against the risk of an uncertain event that may or may not occur and gives financial support to the policyholder.
+- Protection from Risk: It will protect against the risk of an uncertain event that may or may not occur and gives financial support to the policyholder.

-- Assurance to Creditor: This policy will give assurance to the creditors of their amount due.
+- Assurance to Creditor: This policy will give security to the creditors of their amount due.

 - Increase Creditability: It will increase the creditability of policyholders as it gives assurance of debts to the third party.

-- Credit insurance covers the risk of debt due to the third party in case of happening of the uncertain event whereas a letter of credit covers the risk of payment to the third party if the issuer is unable to pay the amount due.
+- Credit insurance covers the risk of debt due to the third party in case of happening of an uncertain event.
+In contrast, a letter of credit substitutes the threat of payment to the third party if the issuer cannot pay the amount due.

-- Credit insurance is suitable for smaller amounts and transactions whereas the letter of credit suitable for larger amounts and transactions.
+- Credit insurance is suitable for smaller amounts and transactions, whereas the letter of credit ideal for more massive payments and transactions.

-- In credit insurance, insurance company guarantee of repayment whereas in the letter of credit issuer bank will give a guarantee of repayment.
+- In credit insurance, the insurance company guarantee of repayment, whereas in the letter of credit issuer bank will give a guarantee of repayment.